exoji2e/notebook/README.md

 # Notebook
-This repo contains Cache-Flow's notebook for ACM-competitions.
+This repo contains my notebook for ICPC-competitions.
+`

-All the code is found in the code/ folder.
+All the code is found in the `code/` folder.

+You can find a single page with copyable code at [https://exoji2e.github.io/notebook/](https://exoji2e.github.io/notebook/)

+Generate the jekyll site locally with:

+`jekyll serve`, given that you have jekyll installed, and on your path.

 notebook.pdf might not continue to be up to date.
 I try to only push stable versions of the pdf.